yinyangsammy/hip-trip-hooray/README.md

       <h3 align="center"><img src="static/readme/hero-image-hiptriphooray-about.png"></h3>

-    Additionally, a 'vibe' image is displayed at the bottom of the page, of a family sat around the fireplace sharing travel photos, to really imbue the emotional energy behind Hip Trip Hooray
+    Additionally, a 'vibe' image is displayed at the bottom of the page, of a family sat around the fireplace sharing travel photos, to really imbue the emotional energy behind Hip Trip Hooray.

       <h3 align="center"><img src="static/readme/family-fireplace-tablets.png"></h3>

     ### Comment Section Map

-    A sepia world map, then covered in a frosted grey glass, serves as the background to the comment section, reinforcing the travel journal aesthetic.
+    A sepia world map serves as the background to the comment section, reinforcing the travel journal aesthetic.

       <h3 align="center"><img src="static/readme/sepia_world_map.jpg"></h3>